 There are many opportunities to tell your school’s observation and coaching experience with other schools.
 Examples include ResearchED events, Teaching Rocks, Connect at the Chartered College of Teaching, or a local or subject-specific TeachMeet (find some here).
 As well as informing and helping other schools and teachers, you can develop links with other teacher-researchers and develop your own career!

-We hope these tips can help you prepare for a lesson observation and achieve the most positive experience from it, as we understand that traditional observation methods can be nerve wrecking for even the most seasoned of teachers.
+We hope these tips can help you prepare for a lesson observation, get good progression and achieve the most positive experience from it, as we understand that traditional observation methods can be nerve wrecking for even the most seasoned of teachers.
 If you are tired of such traditional methods then explore what ONVU Learning has been working on – an innovative and forward-thinking way to help teachers self-reflect on their lessons and improve their practice – it’s called Lessonvu.